joakimk/testbot/README.markdown

 Updating testbot
 ----

-To simplify updates of a distributed system like testbot there is a **--auto_update** option for the runner.
+To simplify updates there is a **--auto_update** option for the runner.
 The runner processes that use this option will be automatically updated and restarted when you change the server version.

+This requires testbot to be installed **without sudo** as the update simply does "gem install testbot -v new_version".
+I recommend using [RVM](http://rvm.beginrescueend.com/) (as it handles paths correctly).

 Example:
     testbot --runner --connect 192.168.0.100 --auto_update